mouryadipesh1606-oss/Kanak-Snacks-Web/README.md

-# 🍽️ Kanak-Snacks-web | Full-Stack Restaurant System
+# 🍽️ Kanak-Snacks-Web | Full-Stack Restaurant System

 A full-stack restaurant management and billing system developed for Kanak Snacks.
 This project includes a customer-facing website and a powerful admin dashboard.